vuongducphuong/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/blanket_orders.rst

   default, this is the user who created the agreement; the user can be changed directly from the drop-down menu next to this field.
 - :guilabel:`Agreement Type`: is the type of purchase agreement this blanket order is classified as.
-In Odoo, blanket orders are the only official purchase agreement.
+In Leansoft, blanket orders are the only official purchase agreement.
 - :guilabel:`Vendor`: is the supplier to whom this agreement is tied, either once or on a recurring basis.
 The vendor can be selected directly from the drop-down menu next to this field.
 - :guilabel:`Currency`: is the agreed-upon currency that will be used for this exchange.
 If multiple